bilikaz/wallet-deposit/README.md

 - `token_approve` sets the ammount of Token X to be approved by the Wallet Contract to transact with onbehalf of the owner.
 N=0 - Sets the allowance equal to the deposit amount, N>0 - Sets the allowance to the configured value.
 - Variables like `chain_id`, `name`, `rpc_url`, `native_currency.name`, `native_currency.symbol`, `native_currency.decimals` should be handled with great care since they are used when switching/adding networks on Metamask.

-## Init
+## Logic

 - On init app checks to see if there is a cached web3 provider, if so - auto connects Metamask.
 - If there is no cached web3 provider then there will be a button to connect using Metamask.
 - Upon successful metamask connection app will render all networks from configuration file, on click it will prompt metamask to change the Network.
-If network is not found on users Metamask then it will use configuration variables mentioned above to start a network addition process on users end in Metamask ( user has to proceed through confirmation windows manually to add said unknown network)
+If network is not found on users Metamask then it will use configuration variables mentioned above to start a network addition process on user end in Metamask ( user has to proceed through confirmation windows manually to add said unknown network)
 - App will try to get balance of the Token X if it is configured `getAccountAssets` ( if not the state.networkSupported will be false, this is the same case for Wallet configuarion if it's not set )
 - In order to deposit, a user will be prompted in Metamask to approve spending limit of Token X by Wallet Contract `approveAllowance`.
 - App always checks first to see if the spending limit needs to be increased `getAllowance`.
 - User will be prompted to confirm deposit on Metamask if all above criteria are matched `handleDeposit`.
+- App will auto refresh on Network/Chain or Account change on Metamask.

 ## Error handling